Posted by marilynch

-Oct 31, 2013 crash, the Monterey County Herald story reported that a 17-year-old may not have heard the bus driver honking because of ear buds.
+In an Oct 31, 2013 crash, the Monterey County Herald story reported that a 17-year-old may not have heard a bus driver’s warning horn because of ear buds.
 (By CA law, people who bike–or drive–are to have only one ear bud in.)
 Many people don’ t know that, so share with others:

 Here’s another local crash: Just after Christmas 2012, a nine-year-old Salinas girl suffered a broken leg when she rode her new bike in front of a pick-up truck traveling 25mph.

 “Her helmet-protected head left ‘a pretty good-sized dent’ in the hood,” according to police Cmdr.
 Sheldon Bryan.
 But the bike-friendly Salinas Police Department didn’t want the experience to spoil the girl’s holidays or to stop her from biking again, so they gifted her a new bike and helmet promptly.